failsafe-lib/failsafe/policies.md

 ## Failure Handling

-Failsafe [policies][FailurePolicy] determine when an execution result represents a failure and how to handle it.
-By default, policies treat any `Exception` as a failure.
+Failsafe [policies][FailurePolicy] determine which execution results or failures to handle and how to handle them.
+By default, policies handle any `Exception` that is thrown.
 But policies can also be configured to handle more specific failures or conditions:

 ```java
 policy